ardanlabs/gotraining/go_in_action/readme.md

 Now that we have seen where all the code for the program is, we can begin to explore and understand how the program works.

-## Getting, Building and Running The Code
+## Getting, Building and Running the Code

 Follow these instructions to download all the training material and run this example